 which is shaped like a horseshoe, can become pretty hot.
 Maybe the company can

 It is advised to only use one type of charcoal on the PBC and that is charcoal briquettes.
 According to some users that is a limitation, but using other types of charcoal made the temperature jump up and down.

 I always use briquettes for my long sessions because of this same reason.
 That means that I do not see this as any disadvantage.

 When I am recapping all the things I read and all the videos I watched I can probably say that the Pit Barrel cooker can be on the list of best smokers under 500 dollars.

-You can to the end of my Pit barrel cooker review and now you might be curious about finding out more about the price.
+You can to the end of my Pit barrel cooker reviews and now you might be curious about finding out more about the price.

 Click Here!
 To find out the affordable price!